spiritix/lada-cache/README.md

 ## Why only Redis?

 As you may have discovered while looking at the source code, this library is built directly on top of [Laravel Redis](http://laravel.com/docs/5.3/redis) and not [Laravel Cache](http://laravel.com/docs/5.3/cache) which would make more sense from a general point of view.
-However, there are several important reasons for this decision:
+However, there are several important reasons behind this decision:

 - Storage must be in-memory (wouldn't make much sense otherwise)
-- Storage must be easily scalable (try to implement that with for example Memcached)
+- Storage must be easily scalable (have fun with Memcached)
-- Storage must support tags.
-Redis provides the set data type which allows a very easy and fast implementation.
-One may argue that Memcached also supports tags, but that's a widespread misapprehension.
-It is possible to implement tags in Memcached using [this approach](http://dev.venntro.com/2010/08/memcached-invalidation-for-sets-of-keys/), but this results in 1+[quantity of tags] requests for every read operation which is not very efficient.
+- Storage must support tags (Laravel Cache does support tags, but the implementation is very bad and results in a massive overhead)

-If you still want to use another storage system, please feel free to contribute.
+If you still want to use another storage backend, please feel free to contribute.

-## Performance

-Due to the fact that Redis is faster than for example MySQL, a performance gain of 30-50% is possible even for very simple and fast queries (<0.001s).
-However, the cache starts getting very efficient with more complex queries (> 0.01s, 90% performance gain, > 0.1s, 99% performance gain).
-Please note that these benchmarks have been done for queries that don't return much data.
-If your query is very simple but returns 1GB of data, the cache won't make it faster at all.

-In a typical web application the time consumed for database interaction is usually only 5 - 20%, so expect a performance gain somewhere in this area.

 ## Requirements